-- 15. 3.1 Competitors will attempt to achieve a mark or valid track point close to one of several set goals. - 15.
-3.2 Task Data: - a) Position of various set goals/targets - 15.
-3.3 The result is distance from the mark or closest valid track point to the nearest target, if displayed, or goal.
+15. 3.1 Competitors will attempt to achieve a mark close to one of several set goals.

+- a) Position of various set goals/targets - 15.
+3.3 The result is distance from the mark to the nearest target, if displayed, or goal.
 Smallest result is best.